 But this is a lateral move from the birth of the country.

-Which is basically just people getting, like, shadow banned on Twitter or whatever.
+Which is basically just people getting like shadow banned on Twitter or whatever.

 I'm not saying that's a good thing.

-There's, like, arguments for and against or whatever.
+There's like arguments for and against or whatever.

 It's fine.

-Okay, you want some censorship?
+Okay, you, you want some censorship?

-We can show you some censorship."
-And again, I'm not sort of trying to, like, minimize things to say that they're not, like, you know, they might not be doing something wrong or whatever, but it's...
+And again, I'm not sort of trying to like minimize things to say that they're not like, you know, they might not be doing something wrong or whatever, but you need to get some perspective, some of these people.

 You know, of course, you know, there's thousands of people in Gaza who are being killed right now, right?